 Most students get to campus by driving their own cars or getting rides from friends and family.
 For individuals who do not have these resources available, there is a local bus line that stops within the campus vicinity.
 For detailed information about the bus line and route, contact Colts Bus Lines at (570) 346-2061 or by going to www.coltsbus.com.

 Parking on Campus

 Parking is available to all students FREE of charge.
 In order to receive a parking pass, students will need to visit either the Business Office or Security Office with registration and insurance information.
-There are enough parking spaces to accommodate everyone.
 Students are encouraged to arrive for classes 15 to 30 minutes before classes begin to ensure a convenient parking spot.

 Off Campus Housing Info